syncfusion/blazor-docs/src/charts/chart/chart-appearance.md

 ## Chart Title

-Chart can be given a title using [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_Title) property, to show the information about the data plotted.
+The [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_Title) property can be used to give a title to a chart in order to provide information about the data shown.

 {% aspTab template="chart/series/column/title", sourceFiles="title.razor" %}